Restraints - Physical Restraint, Safety Restraints, Patient Restraint

 The Posey Restraint Net is used for patients who pose extreme harm to themselves.
 The restraint net fits comfortably across the body and securely fixes the patient's arms and legs.
 The next is made of nylon and is machine washable.

 The Posey Roll Guard is designed for patients who fall out of bed, but do not need restraints.
 Each Roll Guard acts as a cushion obstacle to prevent falling.
 The Roll Guards can also be placed in various places on the bed to relieve pressure on the patient.
-Each Roll Guard is has a machine-washable nylon and the vinyl inner pillows can be washed with liquid detergent.
+Each Roll Guard has machine-washable nylon and the vinyl inner pillows can be washed with liquid detergent.

 Another alternative restraint worth considering is the Posey Roll Belt.
 This belt goes around the torso to protect the patient from rolling out of bed and falling to the floor.
 The Posey Roll Belt comes in various sizes to fit the needs of the individual patient.